Preocts/eggsplain/openthatfile.md

 # Open *that* file
-## How to be explicit with filenames while still being implicit
+## How to be explicit with filepaths while still being portable

 ---

 Maybe you've been here before; you are coding up a small script that needs to open a file, read the contents, and take some actions.
-You put your program (`reader.py`) in the same directory as the file (`source.txt`) and hit `Run` in your editor of choice...
+You put your program (`reader.py`) in the same directory as the file (`source.txt`) and code up the following:

 ```py
 with open("source.txt", "r"): as infile: